Introducing systing

 of “what is this application doing?”
 Like most kernel developers, I have a lot

-of tools in my toolbox, perf
+of tools in my toolbox, perf, bpftrace, custom BPF tooling, drgn, etc.

 These are all super powerful tools, but they’re mostly building block tools.